A-Ahmed100216/OOP_bank_account_task/README.md

 ### Tasks
-1. Create an AccountHolderDetails class with attributes name, address, age,
+1. Create an AccountHolderDetails class with attributes name, address, age.
 2. Inherit Account holder class into MyAccount.
 3. Create a class called MyAccount which represents a bank account, having as attributes: accountNumber (numeric type), and balance.
 4. Create a constructor () with parameters: accountNumber, balance.